 Download for personal use, freely distribute link

 Cohen, Steven M. Ya'ar, Ephraim.
 Closeness and Similarity between Israel and American Jews: Preliminary Research Report.
 The Peoplehood Papers.
-The International School for Jewish Peoplehood Studies at Beth Hatefutsoth.
+International School for Jewish Peoplehood Studies (SJPS) at Beit Hatfutsot.
 October 2009: